• Skip to primary navigation

 Good to know

-Mentawai Islands are clustered just below the equator.
+The Mentawai Islands cluster just below the equator.
 They’re known as the doldrums because of light and variable winds and rip-roaring squalls.
 So when winter storms in the southern hemisphere start to boil the ocean surface, surfers flock from all over the globe to experience doldrums conditions and perfect storm swells.

 The Majestics, a right-hand reef break off Catanduanes Island, earned the name from its cream coloured sand, clear waves and bright coral reefs.
-Even though it’s a bit of a mission to get to (you have to take a domestic flight from Manila and then drive for two and a half hours to Puraran), the journey is worth it.
+It’s a bit of a mission to get to – domestic flight from Manila; 2.5-hour drive to Puraran.
+But the journey is worth it!
 You’ll be rewarded with long barrel waves that are comparable in power and quality to those in Hawaii.
 The Majestics are generally for advanced surfers but there are also waves suitable for beginners further down the beach.

 When to go